Sopify SEO Guide for Online Store

 Simplicity is often underestimated.
 You don’t want your users to constantly press the “Back” button to return to the right place or couldn’t find the right product?
 Try to make the site simple, convenient, and user-friendly.
 Also, you do not need to make the site in such a way as to redo the structure later each time you add a new product category.

 Your homepage has the highest trust rating.
 Thus, the farther the product page is from the home page, the lower the credibility of this product page.
 This is the base.
 Here are more relevant recommendations:

 An index is the name of the database that the search engine uses.
-Google has a crawl, indexing and rating.
+Google has a crawl, indexing, and rating.
 Scanning is when bots go through the pages of a site.
 Indexing is when pages are added to the database.
-Ranking is the issuance of pages from the index on demand and their distribution by relevance.
+The ranking is the issuance of pages from the index on demand and their distribution by relevance.

 The simplest solution is not to index these types of pages or to not canonize one of the versions.
 This is easier than specifically creating useful content for them.

 Canonicalizing a page is a way to show Google that this link is the main version that needs to be displayed.
 This helps in cases with duplicate content.
 Without the rel = ”canonical” attribute for a Google link, it can:

 Skip unique content as you make your way through the thicket of duplicates, lower your rating and choose the wrong basic version of the page for you.

 First, determine what you need to index.
 Look at the number of searches for the characteristics of a particular product, type, or brand of your store.
 Highlight the most popular pages.

 For these pages, determine if they have enough content, whether it matches what the user is looking for, or if additional efforts are needed to optimize the page.
 If not, and you need to optimize the pages, know that it will pay off.
 In the end, you have already established that there is a demand for goods on these pages and that they are often searched for.